Vadskye/Rise/docs/standard_effects.md

 have their own logic which may differ significantly from this.

 * Both strike-based and non-strike-based:
-  * -4 levels: debuff only applies when the target loses HP from the attack
+  * -4 ranks: debuff only applies when the target loses HP from the attack
-  * -2 levels: debuff only applies if you beat an additional defense (strike-based attacks only)
+  * -2 ranks: debuff only applies if you beat an additional defense (strike-based attacks only)
-  * +0 levels: trade -1a for +1d or vice versa
+  * +0 ranks: trade -1a for +1d or vice versa
-  * +0 levels: trade -1a/-1d for minor benefit
+  * +0 ranks: trade -1a/-1d for minor benefit
-  * +0 level: add specific crit effect to non-damaging effect; standard crit effects:
+  * +0 rank: add specific crit effect to non-damaging effect; standard crit effects:
     * +1 rank debuff that replaces existing debuff
     * +0 rank debuff in addition to existing debuff, removed at the same time
     * condition must be removed twice before it is gone
-  * +1 levels: +1a (any attack other than a high-damage attack)
+  * +1 ranks: +1a (any attack other than a high-damage attack)
-  * +1 levels: convert condition to poison (including poison crit and +1r debuff on third stage)
+  * +1 ranks: convert condition to poison (including poison crit and +1r debuff on third stage)
-  * +2 levels: +1a (high-damage attacks)
+  * +2 ranks: +1a (high-damage attacks)
-  * +2 levels: +1d (above standard rank progression, if any; spells only)
+  * +2 ranks: +1d (above standard rank progression, if any; spells only)
-  * +4 levels: +1 rank to debuff
+  * +4 ranks: +1 rank to debuff
-  * +4 levels: Add additional debuff of the same rank removed at the same time as existing debuff
+  * +4 ranks: Add additional debuff of the same rank removed at the same time as existing debuff
 * Non-strikes only:
   * +0 levels: add glancing blow mechanic (min rank 3)
     * Mathematically, this should be +2 levels to match +1 accuracy.
 However, at high levels the game plays better if this effect is common, so it's free.
     * This should not be found on spells below rank 3 to make sure the game plays differently at different levels, and to solve accuracy-related math.
-  * +1 level: +1 range (not applicable to effects that intrinsically scale with range, like teleportation)
+  * +1 ranks: +1 range (not applicable to effects that intrinsically scale with range, like teleportation)
-  * +1 level: convert ability to attunement, no-focus, no-component standard action
+  * +1 ranks: convert ability to attunement, no-focus, no-component standard action
-  * +2 level: +1 range (for effects that intrinsically scale with range, like teleportation)
+  * +2 ranks: +1 range (for effects that intrinsically scale with range, like teleportation)
-  * +2 level: remove Focus tag (dangerous; only for narratively relevant spells)
+  * +2 ranks: remove Focus tag (dangerous; only for narratively relevant spells)
 * Strikes only:

 ### Standard areas: